fpcorso/data-blog/content/2024-02-16-stop-words.md

 When creating machine learning models or doing data analysis on text data, you may quickly discover there are a lot of words that are messing up your output.

-For example, let's say you have 100 posts and wanted to see what were the most common words being used in across them.
+For example, let's say you have 100 posts and want to see the most common words used across them.
 You could count each word instance, sum them up, and then show the top 10.

 However, you will find that most of the words in that top ten are words like "the", "an", "and", "a", etc...
 These words do not provide any value to our analysis and can get in the way of our actual objectives.